PeterCullenBurbery/PeterCullenBurbery/README.md

 I also enjoy using BricsCAD Ultimate by Bricscys which I have access to for free as a student.
 I am also excited about GitHub copilot which I have access to for free as a student.
 I am excited about AI.
 I am excited about ChatGPT and other applications of AI including Muzero and AlphaFold.

-I love New York City and other megacities and believe the future is in cities.
+I love New York City.

-I also enjoy the site whimsical.com a lot, which I highly recommend.

 I'm working on a minor in computer science at Marshall University and I have also learned at Zero to Mastery Academy and freecodecamp.org.
 I also enjoy reading the art of computer programming by Donald Knuth.